bkw777/NODE_DATAPAC/README.md

 ## Reproduction Schematic & PCB
 This is a new drawing but aims to reflect the original actual device as exactly as possible.
 It's meant to be a form of documentation or reference describing the original hardware as it was.
-For instance, the inconsistent thickness of power traces, and the 5V power trace that almost touches one of the mounting screw heads, are both exactly as in the original.
+For instance, the ungrounded inputs on the 161's, the inconsistent thickness of power traces, and the 5v power trace that almost touches one of the mounting screw heads, are all exactly as in the original.
 (I added a fiber washer to that screw in my units after noticing that.
 The case is isolated, not connected to ground, but still...)
 ![](PCB/out/NODE_DATAPAC_256K_historical_reproduction.svg)